TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 If the selector finds a `<template>` tag, it returns its _first child_ instead of the tag.
 This is to ensure that if you clone it, it will be valid for applying event handlers.
 A template element is not visible on-page but is used for cloning multiple times or for swapping between different displays (removing the old element and replacing with a new one - not hide/show).

+> [!NOTE]
+> Worth noting that the Chromium DevTools console also uses the same definition of `$()` that uibuilder does.
+[Reference](https://developer.chrome.com/docs/devtools/console/utilities/#querySelector-function). uibuilder's definition supercedes that of the DevTools console however.
+The devtools version allows a 2nd parameter which uibuilder does not.
+>
+> In addition, uibuilder's version gracefully handles the selection of a `<template>` tag where it returns the template's first child rather than the template itself.

 #### Example

 ```javascript
 const eMsg = $('#msg')
 if (eMsg) eMsg.innerHTML = uibuilder.syntaxHighlight(msg)
 ```

+### `$$(cssSelector)` - Returns an array of HTML elements properties

+This function is a convenience wrapper around `Array.from(document.querySelectorAll(cssSelector))`.
+So it returns an array.
+The array has an entry for each found element (an empty array if nothing found).
+Each entry in the array returns the _properties_ of the found element.

+This means that it returns different data to the `$()` function.

+This is very similar to the function of the same name in the Chromium DevTools.
+The only difference being that uibuilder's function does not accept a 2nd parameter. uibuilder's function supercedes that of the DevTools.

 ### `log` - output log messages like the library does